 Partnership Tax Planning Issues When Raising Capital and Exchanging Debt for Equity

-A live 90-minute premium CLE/CPE video webinar with interactive Q&A
+Recording of a 90-minute premium CLE/CPE video webinar with Q&A

 This CLE/CPE webinar will provide tax counsel and advisers with advanced guidance on navigating partnership tax planning issues when raising capital and exchanging debt for equity.
-The panel will discuss critical tax considerations in issuing new equity in exchange for funding and tax consequences of debt for equity under current tax law and offer essential planning techniques to avoid tax pitfalls.
+The panelist will discuss critical tax considerations in issuing new equity in exchange for funding and tax consequences of debt for equity under current tax law and offer essential planning techniques to avoid tax pitfalls.

 Outline